Jobs and Salary Info for a Bachelor's Degree in Public Health

 Public health degrees prepare students for social work, health education and other related fields.
 Continue reading for an overview of the programs, as well as career and salary info for some career options for graduates.

-A Bachelor's in Public Health gives students many career options after graduation.
+A bachelor's degree in public health gives students many career options after graduation.
 Entry-level jobs include working for the government, hospitals, public health agencies and non-profit organizations.
-Students interested in becoming a health educator are prepared to give information to communities and individuals about disease prevention and healthy living.
-Those interested in becoming a social worker need to be prepared to deal with people who have faced severe hardships in their life.
+Health educators are prepared to supply information to communities and individuals about disease prevention and healthy living.
+Social workers deal with people who have faced severe hardships in their life.
 Critical-thinking and problem-solving skills are required to be successful in this field.

 |Career||Health Educators||Social Workers|

 |Education Requirements||Bachelor's degree||Bachelor's degree; master's degree for clinical social workers|